Vechta (district)

 Vechta (/de/) is a district (Landkreis) in Lower Saxony, Germany.
-It is bounded by (from the north and clockwise) the districts of Oldenburg, Diepholz, Osnabrück and Cloppenburg.
+It is bounded by (clockwise from the north) the districts of Oldenburg, Diepholz, Osnabrück and Cloppenburg.

 History

-In the 13th century the region was acquired by the bishop of Münster and became a part of his clerical state.
+In the 13th century, the region was acquired by the bishop of Münster and became a part of his clerical state.
 When the clerical states of Germany were dissolved in 1803, Vechta was given to Oldenburg, while clerically still belonging to Münster, hence the name Oldenburger Münsterland is also used for the region (together with Cloppenburg district).
 The present district was established in 1945 and became a part of the newly founded state of Lower Saxony.

-In terms of political history, both Vechta and neighbouring Cloppenburg are, as one of the few historically Catholic districts in an otherwise majority-protestant state, some of the most conservative areas in Germany.
+In terms of political history, both Vechta and neighbouring Cloppenburg are, as one of the few historically Catholic districts in an otherwise majority-Protestant state, some of the most conservative areas in Germany.
 The federal constituency Cloppenburg – Vechta is frequently the Christian Democratic Union's safest constituency, winning a majority in all but two elections since WWII.